DocuBook/cli/README.md

    ls -l $(go env GOPATH)/bin/docubook
    ```

-3. If the file exists but still can't be executed, ensure `$GOPATH/bin` is in your PATH.
+3. If the file exists but can't be executed, ensure `$GOPATH/bin` is in your PATH.

 ### Permission Denied